1928 World Series

 Lou Gehrig also had a good Series, hitting .545 (6 for 11) with four home runs.
 He drove in as many runs by himself (9) as the entire Cardinal team combined.
+His OPS of 2.433 is, through 2024, the highest World Series OPS of all time.

 Bill McKechnie became the second manager to lead two different teams to the World Series, and like Pat Moran before him, won one and lost one.

 Background

 Before the series started, Walter Johnson, a retired Major League pitcher at the time, reportedly predicted that the Cardinals would "make short work of the New York Yankees," and that the Yankees "(hadn't) looked good for a while."
 Both Cardinals and Yankees fans were looking forward to a rematch of the 1926 World Series, which the Cardinals won.